How Platinum Group Metals Are Used in Jewelry

 Density12.96 oz per cubic inchYear Discovered1803

-Melting Point4,435 °F (2,446 °C)Price per Oz$4,600 USD (as of Mar 2023)
+Melting Point4,435 °F (2,446 °C)Price per Oz$4,500 USD (as of Feb 2024)

 Osmium

-Osmium wedding band
+Crystallized osmium wedding band

-Osmium is the densest natural substance in the world, as well as one of the rarest – about 10,000 tons of platinum need to be mined in order to yield a sugar cube’s worth of osmium!
+Osmium is the densest natural substance in the world, as well as one of the rarest elements – about 10,000 tons of platinum need to be mined in order to yield a sugar cube’s worth of osmium!

 However, unlike iridium and the other platinum group metals, osmium can be dangerous in its pure form.
 Though osmium is not itself toxic, it can oxidize at room temperature to form osmium tetroxide – a highly toxic compound.